 Just as sobering for Democrats are the state races.
 It is a good wager that Republicans will pick up at least six governorships, and the over/under on state legislative seats nationwide is a net GOP gain of about 500 seats.
 Veteran political journalist Lou Jacobson estimates that Republicans will net between four and 12 state Senate chambers and gain at least six and possibly as many as 15 state House chambers.
 Whether the GOP gains are on the low or high end of those ranges is incredibly important because states will redraw their congressional and state legislative districts next year.
 Democrats are feeling the impact of the undertow as far down the ballot as you can get.

 Just because the dynamics and circumstances behind this election are not the same as 1994 does not mean that the outcome won't be the same.
 More than a few longtime observers who saw 1994 up close and personal are watching now.
 They will tell you that this one is every bit as bad for the Democrats, and quite possibly worse.

-This article appears in the Oct.
-9, 2010, edition of National Journal.
+This article appears in the October 9, 2010, edition of National Journal Magazine.